distractedm1nd/prism/README.md

 ### Prerequisites

 To use this project, you need a working database.
 A reference implementation with Redis is supported.
 The use of a data availability layer is also required.
 A reference implementation with Celestia is available for this project, which is a very cost efficient and lightweight blockchain solution and on which the cryptographic commitments and the zero-knowledge proofs are posted and verified by light clients.
-We are planning further reference implementations; for the moment, we are showing the process and installation of the existing implementations and, based on this, the launch of Deimos.
+We are planning further reference implementations; for the moment, we are showing the process and installation of the existing implementations and, based on this, the launch of Prism.

 ### Install Redis